Overview of Azure Files Azure Active Directory Domain Service (Azure AD DS) Authentication Support for SMB Access

 Preserve directory and file ACLs for data import to Azure file shares

-Azure AD authentication over SMB supports preserving directory or file ACLs when you copy data to Azure file shares.
-In the preview release, you can copy the ACLs on a directory or file to Azure Files.
+Azure Files now supports preserving directory or file ACLs when you copy data to Azure file shares.
+You can copy the ACLs on a directory or file to Azure Files.
 For example, you can use robocopy with flag

 There is no additional service charge to enable Azure AD authentication over SMB on your storage account.
 For more information on pricing, see Azure Files pricing and Azure AD Domain Services pricing pages.